tinymce/tinymce-docs/plugins/emoticons.md

 ### Options

-The default database of emojis can be overridden or extended through the options below.
+The default database of emoji can be overridden or extended through the options below.

 Internally, emoticons is defined by an object mapping emoticon names to additional details, whereby each entry represents a single emoji.
 The additional details should contain a unicode character representing the emoji, any keywords that can be used to search for the emoji and a category to place the emoji in.
 Options are expected to be provided in the same format.